Portuguese–Safavid relations: Background

+From 1320 until the 17th and early 18th century, the Hormuz Island was the primary naval entry point to the Persian Gulf.
+It achieved this supremacy by eliminating competing transshipment ports and by ensuring safety in both market operations and along land and maritime trade routes.
+At the time, both Hormuz Island and its capital city were known as Jarun, while the ruling kingdom was named Hormuz.
+Gradually, the name Hormuz also came to be used for the island and city, and after the collapse of the kingdom in 1622, it fully replaced the name Jarun.
+In scholarship, "Hormuz" is commonly used to refer to the kingdom, island and city.
+People from the Fars province made up the majority of the island's population, while Persian functioned as the primary language, with Arabic, Portuguese, and several other languages also in use.
+The kingdom's ruling family was of Arab origin, while its administration was mainly composed of Persians.
+In the 16th and 17th centuries, real power was usually held by the vizier, many of which came from Fal in Fars.

 Portuguese knowledge and information about the Iranian world were limited and mostly outdated before their first meeting with Safavid authorities near the Hormuz Island in 1507.
 Due to the writings of Marco Polo, the Portuguese had some information about Ilkhanate Iran.
 As Portugal's trading networks expanded across the Mediterranean Sea in the 15th century, they gained more knowledge about Iran.
 It was first in 1489 that the Portuguese directly interacted with the Iranian world, when the diplomat and explorer Pêro da Covilhã went to the Persian Gulf twice to gather intelligence about the Asian commercial world.

 Only the southern edges of the Iranian world are mentioned in Portuguese texts up until 1507.
 This included the Persian Gulf and the Hormuz Island, which they had considered an important trading place since 1500.
 Relations between Portugal and Iran emerged from Portuguese activity in the Persian Gulf.
 The Portuguese presence provoked conflicting opinions among Iranian officials up to 1750, ranging from collaboration to antagonism.